 Letters: o, c, e, a, d, g, q

-Remember Hermann Zapf's wisdom: "the 'o' is the mother of all letters."
-Every letter in this family contains that fundamental oval shape you've been drilling in warm-ups.
-Now you're adding entrance strokes, exit strokes, ascenders, and descenders—but the core shape remains constant.
+The principle that "the 'o' is the mother of all letters" applies directly here.
+Every letter in this family contains the same fundamental oval shape you've been drilling in warm-ups.
+You're now adding entrance strokes, exit strokes, ascenders, and descenders, but the core shape stays constant.

 Practice words: